Gurpartap/storekit-go/README.md

 }

 func verifyAndSave(appStoreSharedSecret, userID string, receiptData []byte) error {
-	// use .OnProductionEnv() when deploying
+	// Use .OnProductionEnv() when deploying
 	//
-	// the client automatically retries production server upon environment
+	// storekit-go automatically retries sandbox server upon incompatible
-	// error, because App Store Reviewer's purchase requests go through the
+	// environment error.
+This is necessary because App Store Reviewer's
-	// sandbox server.
+	// purchase requests go through the sandbox server instead of production.
 	//
-	// use .WithoutEnvAutoFix() to disable automatic env switching and retrying
+	// Use .WithoutEnvAutoFix() to disable automatic env switching and retrying
 	// (not recommended on production)
 	client := storekit.NewVerificationClient().OnSandboxEnv()